Devotion over consistency

 Nicola Duffell

-Nicola is someone who knows the deepest, darkest heartbreak that comes from experiencing loss and death.
+Nicola Duffell tends to grief and soul - a grief tender and soul activist.
+She knows the deepest, darkest heartbreak that comes from experiencing loss and death.
 And still she's someone who fiercely believes in the beauty of this life.
 She is intimately moved by the wonder and grace of what it means to be human in this world.

 https://www.nicoladuffell.com